-- The dependent may lose eligibility to continue PEBB medical coverage under one of the continuation coverage options described in "Options for continuing PEBB medical coverage." - The subscriber may be billed for claims paid by the medical plan for services that were rendered after the dependent lost eligibility. - The subscriber may not be able to recover subscriber-paid insurance premiums for the dependent that lost eligibility. - The subscriber may be responsible for premiums paid by the state for the dependent's medical plan coverage after the dependent lost eligibility.
+• The dependent may lose eligibility to continue PEBB medical coverage under one of the continuation coverage options described in "Options for continuing PEBB medical coverage."

+- The subscriber may be billed for claims paid by the medical plan for services that were rendered after the dependent lost eligibility. - The subscriber may not be able to recover subscriber-paid insurance premiums for the dependent that lost eligibility. - The subscriber may be responsible for premiums paid by the state for the dependent's medical plan coverage after the dependent lost eligibility.

-2. Voluntary termination for continuation coverage subscribers
+2. Voluntary termination for continuation coverage subscribers or retired employees of a former employer group

-A continuation coverage subscriber may voluntarily terminate enrollment in a medical plan at any time by submitting a request in writing to the PEBB Program.
-Enrollment in the medical plan will be terminated the last day of the month in which the PEBB Program receives the request or on the last day of the month specified in the termination request, whichever is later.
+A continuation coverage subscriber or a retired employee of a former employer group may voluntarily terminate enrollment in a medical plan at any time by submitting a request online using Benefits 24/7 (once available) or in writing to the PEBB Program.
+Enrollment in the medical plan will be terminated the last day of the month in which the request was received online or by the PEBB Program, or on the last day of the month specified in the termination request, whichever is later.
 If the request is received on the first day of the month, medical plan enrollment will be terminated on the last day of the previous month.